 - Caring for a parent or sibling

 - Day trips

 This is not a conclusive list.

-If you wish your child to be absent from school for any exceptional circumstances please complete a Special Leave of Absence Request form (available from office) which will be reviewed by Robin.
+If you wish your child to be absent from school for any exceptional circumstances please complete a Special Leave of Absence Request form (also, available from the office) which will be reviewed by the Head Teacher.